 With so many brands that claim to have the “best mattress,” it can feel impossible to know where to start your search for a new bed.
-That’s why we’ve created this step-by-step guide to help you find the perfect mattress without having to compromise.
-So take a deep breath and close all those other browser tabs that are taking your mattress-buying anxiety to the next level.
+That’s why we’ve created this guide that breaks down every part of the mattress buying journey to help you find the right mattress for you.

 The general rule is that you should change your mattress every 7-10 years.
 After frequent use from sleeping on it each night, a mattress loses its shape and no longer provides a surface for restorative sleep.

 Most mattresses last between 7-10 years, but this varies by type.
 Innersprings have the shortest lifespan between 7-8 years, foam mattresses are in the middle lasting up to 10 years, and latex mattresses last the longest at up to 15 years.

 |Mattress Type||Average Lifespan||Notes|

 Even if you’ve flipped and rotated your innerspring mattress regularly, the core is still made of metal wire, which tends to sag and lose its form over time.

 While a memory foam mattress is generally better at holding its shape, it still doesn’t last forever.
 It can last up to 10 years if you’re diligent about rotating it and keeping it clean.